jesstierney/PastClimates/README.md

 ## List of files

 `co2Binned.csv`
 This file contains binned estimates of past carbon dioxide levels based on multiple proxies (stomata, paleosols, algal lipids, boron isotopes).
-The bins are larger moving back in time, in accordance with data availibility.
-The CO<sub>2</sub> proxy data include the collection of Foster et al. (2017) *Nature Communications* as well as data published since then, including new boron data (Super et al., 2018; Sosdian et al., 2018; Henehan et al., 2019) and phytane data (Witkowski et al., 2018).
-For each time bin, available data and their accompanying 1-sigma ranges were averaged together.
-Data with mean values below 150 ppm were excluded from the bin average on the basis that this level of CO<sub>2</sub> is below the lowest values observed during the Late Pleistocene glaciations from the ice core record and therefore not physically plausible (especially for warmer Mesozoic and Cenozoic climates).
+The bins are larger moving back in time, in accordance with data availability.
+The CO<sub>2</sub> proxy data include the collection of Foster et al. (2017) *Nature Communications* <https://doi.org/10.1038/ncomms14845> as well as data published since then, including new boron (Sosdian et al., 2018 <https://doi.org/10.1016/j.epsl.2018.06.017>; Henehan et al., 2019 <https://doi.org/10.1073/pnas.1905989116>) and algal lipid (Super et al., 2018 <https://doi.org/10.1130/G40228.1>, Witkowski et al., 2018 <https://doi.org/10.1126/sciadv.aat4556>) data.
+For each time bin, available data and their accompanying 1-sigma lower and upper bounds were averaged together.
+Data with mean values below 150 ppm were excluded from the bin average on the basis that this level of CO<sub>2</sub> is below the lowest values observed during the Late Pleistocene glaciations from the ice core record and is therefore not physically plausible (especially for warmer Mesozoic and Cenozoic climates).

 `co2Smoothed.csv`
+This file contains a resampled, smoothed version of the `co2Binned.csv`.
+The data in `co2Binned.csv` were resampled to 0.4 Ma timesteps and then smoothed with a Gaussian filter with a length of 8 Ma.
+The result is plotted in Figure 1 of *Past climates inform our future*.

 `THansenMethod.csv`
+This file contains a reconstruction of global mean annual surface temperature.
+Data from 65.5--0 Ma are taken directly from Hansen et al., (2013) <https://doi.org/10.1098/rsta.2012.0294>.
+The time series is then extended to 114.5 Ma using the Mesozoic compilation of benthic \delta<sup>18</sup>O of Friedrich et al., (2012) <https://doi.org/10.1130/G32701.1> and applying the same scaling method used by Hansen et al., (2013) for ice-free climates.
+Any \delta<sup>18</sup>O data assigned to the same time interval were averaged prior to transformation to temperature.

 `THansenMethodSmoothed.csv`
 `RCPcGENIE.csv`